protocolguild/documentation/docs/9-membership.md

 # 9. Member Quotes

-We've asked members to share why they think the Protocol Guild is important for Ethereum: here are their responses.
+We've asked members to share why they think the Protocol Guild is important for Ethereum: here are some of their responses.

 ---